|

 Essays and reviews on building and architectureAmong the selections on this site is the previously published "Holy Places", a study of myths of landmarks.
 In addition, there is an epilogue to that essay, on "The World Trade Center as a Mythic Place".
 This piece continues the author's interest in relating ancient ideas to things that we care about in the modern world.
 You can also read two of the author's previously published book reviews on architecture, on Alison Sky and Michelle Stone's Unbuilt America and Albert Mehrabian's Public Places and Private Spaces.

 Cora Angier Sowa has combined humanities and technology for many years.
 She has a BA in Latin and an MA in Classics from the University of California, Los Angeles, and a PhD in Classical Philology from Harvard University.
 She spent a year studying archaeology at the American School of Classical Studies at Athens.
 She taught Greek and Roman literature and history at Mt.
 Holyoke, Vassar, and Brooklyn Colleges.
 For a number of years, she was a programmer/analyst at Chemical (now Chase) Bank in New York.
 She has taught classes in computers and humanities at the College of Staten Island and at St. John's University in Queens, New York.
 She served twice on the Committee on Computer Activities of the American Philological Association, once as chairperson of the committee.
 She was the recipient of a Fulbright Scholarship (for study in Greece) and of a grant from the American Council of Learned Societies (for work on computers and ancient Greek literature).
 In addition to the book Traditional Themes and the Homeric Hymns (described above), Dr. Sowa has published articles and reviews on Classics and on the mythology of architecture and motion pictures.
-A harp player, she is also on the board of trustees of the International Percy Grainger Society , an organization dedicated to preserving the home and archives in White Plains, New York of Percy Grainger -- composer, piano virtuoso, collector of folk songs, and inventor of an early mechanical music synthesizer.
-Dr. Sowa is Webmaster for the Grainger web site.
-Dr. Sowa now lives in Croton-on-Hudson NY, and in New York City, with her husband, Dr. John F. Sowa, an expert in Artificial Intelligence and computer design, and several cats.
+A harp player, she is also an emerita member of the board of trustees of the Percy Grainger Society, and created its original web site, as described above, on The Music Page.
+A lifelong railfan, Dr. Sowa is a member of the New York Chapter of the National Railway Historical Society and is on its Board of Directors.
+She is National Representative for the New York Chapter and is on the Advisory Council of the national organization.
+She is also a member of the New York Railroad Enthusiasts and of the Railway and Locomotive HIstorical Society.
+Dr. Sowa lives in Croton-on-Hudson NY, and in New York City, with her husband, Dr. John F. Sowa, an expert in Artificial Intelligence and computer design, and several cats.

 All selections on this site, unless otherwise identified, are copyright by Cora Angier Sowa.